Putin yet to seal gas deal on China visit, wins support on Ukraine

 Analysts said other issues, such as details over pipeline construction, upstream equity participation for Chinese firms and pre-payment, may have also contributed to the delay.

-Gazprom's average 2013 gas sale price to Europe was $10.60 per million British thermal units (mmBtu) - the pricing standard used in global gas trade.
-That works out at $380 per 1,000 cubic meters according to the pricing convention used in Russia.

-Industry sources have said Gazprom was hoping for $10-$11 per mmBtu from China.
-China is understood to pay $9 per mmBtu to Turkmenistan, the former Soviet state in Central Asia that beat Gazprom to the Chinese market.

-Sources close to Gazprom and in the gas industry said the company wanted China to pay $25 billion up front to secure future gas supplies, which should start in 2018.
+But sources close to Gazprom and in the gas industry said the Russian company wanted China to pay $25 billion up front to secure future gas supplies, which should start in 2018.

 China has so far not been willing to commit, concerned that other suppliers would seek similar deals.